MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard.md

 :::image type="content" source="media/shifts-connector-wizard-review.png" alt-text="Screenshot of the Review page of the wizard, showing mappings." lightbox="media/shifts-connector-wizard-review.png":::

 You’ll see a message to confirm that we received your request along with an operation ID.
 Make a note of the operation ID.
-You'll need it to check the setup status of your connection.
+You'll need it to check setup status.

 :::image type="content" source="media/shifts-connector-wizard-operation-id.png" alt-text="Screenshot of the wizard page, showing confirmation message and operation ID." lightbox="media/shifts-connector-wizard-operation-id.png":::

-The wizard starts the process to set up the connection and map the instances to the teams you selected.
+The wizard starts the process to set up the connector instance and map the WFM instances to the teams you selected.
 This process may take some time to complete.
 The recipients you chose will receive email notifications about setup status.

 Select **Done** to exit the wizard.

 You’re on your way but you’re not done yet!
 Be sure to check your email.
 You'll receive a confirmation that we received your request along with a [link](shifts-connector-powershell-manage.md#check-connection-setup-status) to how you can check setup status.

 > [!NOTE]
-> If an issue or error occurs in a connection after it's set up, you'll get notified in email.
+> If an issue or error occurs in a connection or connector instance after it's set up, you'll get notified in email.
 Follow the instructions in the email to troubleshoot the issue.

 ## Disable open shifts, open shifts requests, swap requests, and time off requests